gnolang/gno/docs/concepts/realms.md

 To learn how to write a realm, see [How to write a simple Gno Smart Contract](../how-to-guides/simple-contract.md).

 ## Externally Owned Accounts (EOAs)

 EOAs, or simply `user realms`, are Gno addresses generated from a BIP39 mnemonic phrase in a key management application, such as [`gnokey`](../gno-tooling/cli/gnokey.md), and [Adena](https://adena.app).

 Currently, EOAs are the only realms that can initiate a transaction.
-They can do this by calling any of the possible messages in Gno.land, such as [Call](../gno-tooling/cli/gnokey.md#call), [AddPackage](../gno-tooling/cli/gnokey.md#addpkg), [Send](../gno-tooling/cli/gnokey.md#send), or Run.
+They can do this by calling any of the possible messages in gno.land, such as [Call](../gno-tooling/cli/gnokey.md#call), [AddPackage](../gno-tooling/cli/gnokey.md#addpkg), [Send](../gno-tooling/cli/gnokey.md#send), or Run.

 ## Working with realms

 In Gno, each transaction consists of a call stack, which is made up of `frames`.
 A single frame is a unique realm in the call stack.
 Every frame and its properties can be accessed via different functions defined in the `std` package in Gno: